TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachine.rca.restarts/vma-rca-airbp-managed-events-host-os.md

 <!--issueDescription-->
-The physical host node where your VM was running was undergoing an OS Update.
+The physical host node where your VM was running underwent an OS Update.
 These updates are memory preserving and might have paused your VMs up to 30 seconds.

 **<!--$vmname-->Virtual machine<!--/$vmname-->** became unavailable at **<!--$StartTime--> StartTime <!--/$StartTime--> (UTC)** and availability was restored at **<!--$EndTime--> EndTime <!--/$EndTime--> (UTC)**.
 During this time RDP and SSH connections to the VM, or requests to any other services running inside the VM, could have failed.
 <!--/issueDescription-->

 Azure performs updates to improve reliability, performance and security of the VMs.
 Azure chooses the least impactful method that might result in brief connectivity loss.
-We are continuously working to improve to reduce impact of our updates and apologize for any inconvenience this may have caused you.
+We are continuously working to improve our update process and apologize for any inconvenience this may have caused you.

 <!--recommendedActions-->
 ## **Recommended Documents**

-> *Learn more about:*
+> Learn more about:
 > * To prepare for VM maintenance events and reduce its impact, try using Scheduled Events forWindows](https://docs.microsoft.com/azure/virtual-machines/windows/scheduled-events)or[Linux](https://docs.microsoft.com/azure/virtual-machines/linux/scheduled-events)
 > * Learn more about Azure maintenance and configuring for high availability:
 >   * [Maintenance and updates for virtual machines in Azure](https://docs.microsoft.com/azure/virtual-machines/maintenance-and-updates)